MP3 players: How to buy the best MP3 player

 - Ultra-portable – a small, lightweight and cheap MP3 player is perfect for the gym or when you’re out jogging.
 Typically, this will be flash memory player as hard drive models don't cope as well with being bounced around and can suffer from music skipping.

-- Large memory – if you have a huge music collection that you need full access to while on the go, choose an MP3 player with plenty of storage.
+- Large memory – if you have a huge music collection and need full on-the-go access to it, choose an MP3 player with plenty of storage.
 Traditionally, this would mean looking for a hard drive-based player, but some flash memory MP3 players can also provide a decent amount of storage.

 Take a look at MP3 players with large storage capacity.

 - All-rounder – if you’re looking for an all-rounder for the daily commute, aim for a player that has a minimum storage capacity of 16GB - enough for 7,000 songs - and is very light to carry around.
 You'll also want it to be easy to use, so you can easily control file playback and navigate the menu structure without confusion.

-Here are the Which? recommended MP3 players with a high ease of use.
+Here are the Which? recommended MP3 players with a high ease of use rating.

 - Multi-media player – if you want to view photos, surf the internet, play games or watch movies and TV shows, look for a MP3 player with a large, high-resolution screen and plenty of storage capacity.

-Discover MP3 players that support video and audio.
+Discover MP3 players that support video as well as audio.